-Differential Scanning Calorimetry (DSC) is a technique used to characterize the stability of a protein or other biomolecule directly in its native form.
+Differential Scanning Calorimetry (DSC) is an analysis technique used to characterize the stability of a protein or other biomolecule directly in its native form.
 It does this by measuring the heat change associated with the molecule’s thermal denaturation when heated at a constant rate.

 A biomolecule in solution is in equilibrium between its native (folded) and denatured (unfolded) conformations.
 The higher the thermal transition midpoint (Tm), the more stable the molecule.
 DSC measures the enthalpy (∆H) of unfolding that results from heat-induced denaturation.
 It is also used to determine the change in heat capacity (ΔCp) of denaturation.
 DSC can elucidate the factors that contribute to the folding and stability of native biomolecules.
 These include hydrophobic interactions, hydrogen bonding, conformational entropy and the physical environment.